(Last revised: October 2024. See changelog at the bottom.)

 3.2.1 Each subsystem generally needs its own sensory processor

-For example, in the case of vision, the Steering Subsystem has its superior colliculus, while the Learning Subsystem has its visual cortex.
-For taste, the Steering Subsystem has its gustatory nucleus of the medulla, while the Learning Subsystem has its gustatory cortex.
+For example, in the case of vision, the Learning Subsystem has its visual cortex, while the Steering Subsystem has its superior colliculus.
+For taste, the Learning Subsystem has its gustatory cortex, while the Steering Subsystem has its gustatory nucleus of the medulla.
+For smell, the Learning Subsystem processes smells in its piriform cortex, amygdala, and elsewhere, while the Steering Subsystem seems to get direct access to incoming smells via an obscure “necklace glomeruli” pathway.
 Etc.

 Isn’t that redundant?
 Some people think so!
 The book Accidental Mind by David Linden cites the existence of two sensory-processing systems as a beautiful example of kludgy brain design resulting from evolution's lack of foresight.
 But I disagree.
 They’re not redundant.
 If I were making an AGI, I would absolutely put in two sensory-processing systems!